PavelPll/RNA_RAG/README.md

      ```
      notebooks/RNA_deployment.ipynb
      ```
      **Only two kinds of prompts are possible: general and evolutionary.** This is configured using the prompt_choice parameter in configs/rna_rag.yaml.
 The general prompt (prompt_choice = 0) is used to ask a question about a given RNA, while the evolutionary prompt (prompt_choice = 1) is used to generate a new RNA sequence.
 Both prompts can be visualized and modified, if needed, in lib/RAG_Biomistral/rag_templates.py.
-The corresponding context can be adjusted using other parameters in configs/rna_rag.yaml.
+The corresponding context can be adjusted using other parameters in configs/rna_rag.yaml:
-    * Two kinds of prompt are possible
+    * Choose a model to generate text and image embeddings using text_visual_encoder_choice:
          ```
-         cd scripts && python rna_data_extract.py
+         # 2 for sentence-transformers/clip-ViT-B-32 (on gpu) the best!
+         # 3 for ViT-H-14 (on cpu because of long embedding) OK
+         # 4 for EVA02-E-14-plus (on cpu because of long embedding) OK
+         # 5 for hf-hub:imageomics/bioclip (on cpu because of long embedding) OK
          ```
-    * Generate real RNA sequences of interest:
+    * Text and image context configuration for prompt construction.:
         ```
-        cd scripts && python rna_data_extract_unique.py
+        num_question_context_pages: 3 # context size in prompt
+        num_image_context_pages: 3 # context size in prompt per image
+        book_tokens_per_page: 200 # tokens per page of textbook (pdf)
+        chunk_overlap_ratio: 0.1
         ```
     * Generate random/symmetric RNA sequences:
         ```